Co-ordinator in overall charge

 A “Journal Club” or similar oral presentation for 15 minutes, in which you will report on a current issue of a technical periodical or similar topic agreed by your leader followed by 5 minutes of questions.

-A Laboratory report on the Statical Equilibrium of Plane Frameworks experiment which you will undertake in the Michaelmas term (a virtual form of the experiment is available at www-g.eng.cam.ac.uk/mmg/teaching/statics for students whose laboratory session is timetabled late in the term).
+A Laboratory report on AC and DC circuits.
 There will be discussion about writing reports, following which you will produce a first draft which will be criticised by your peers.
 You will then write a final draft which will be assessed by the exposition leader.
 The Guide to Report Writing on the Exposition website will help with this exercise.

 A discussion or debate on a technical but controversial topic agreed with your leader.
 You will plan with your colleagues how to split up the material and you will work as a team to present one part of the argument.

 Standard credit.
-To reach the qualifying mark of 18/26 you must attend all the sessions required by the leader and complete the three exercises to a satisfactory standard.
-The report on the Statics Experiment counts for 14 out of the 26 marks.
+To reach the qualifying mark of 25/36 you must attend all the sessions required by the leader and complete the three exercises to a satisfactory standard.

 Please refer to Form & conduct of the examinations.